Talking About Work

 Something can NOT WORK OUT.

-This means the same as 'resolve.'
+This means the same as ‘resolve.’
 Its meaning is a little different, however.
 We usually say something works out when the end result was not expected, or the process is not 100% easy, smooth or perfect.
-Note: This is different from the other phrasal verb 'work out', meaning exercise.
+Note: This is different from the other phrasal verb ‘work out’, meaning exercise.
+SYNONYMS

 settle, sort out, solve, find a solution to, find an answer to, fix, straighten out, deal with, put right, set right, put to rights, rectify, iron out, reconcile